Historical JuraMap aerial photos

 Download

-By carefully downloading a series of adjacant images one can use an image editor such as Photoshop to sttich together a mosaic that covers the entire photo.
+By carefully downloading a series of adjacant images one can use an image editor such as Photoshop to stich together a mosaic that covers the entire photo.
 Attempts to automatically stitch together the imges was unsuccessful.

 A stitched photo of the highest resolution is about 1.4 Gb in size.
 The trimed photo is rotated back to its original orientation and loaded into QGIS.
 The QGIS georeferencer is then used to georeference the photo.
 The georeferenced photo's no data value is set to nothing by running the QGIS Translate (Convert Format) routine and tiles with a transparent background are created by runing QGIS's gdal2tiles with the transparency value set to 255.